Lorac's rocky road to becoming a left-handed cellist

 Did you have a role model in left-handed playing?
 Are you connected with other lefty players?

 As you know, maestro Abner Jairo Ortiz García is really a model of left-hand cellists.
 I know that he won some prizes at great cello competitions – I admire him.
 Also, Hans-Ludwig Becker is an excellent role-model for me.
 He is always willing to help me and inspires me.
-We communicate on Instagram I truly wanna hear his playing!
+We communicate on Instagram I truly wanna hear him play!

 How did you come by your instruments?

-My cello was made for left-handed playing.
+My first cello was made for left-handed playing.
 Her name is Monica.
-She was made in Beijing.
+She was made in Peking.
 I was playing left-handed initially until now.
 It was truly the perfect way for me to play left-handed.

 Do you play in an orchestra?
 What are your experiences with playing left-handed there?
 Have there been any problems?
 How could it be solved?